 E-commerce content marketing is one of the critical traffic and sales-driving activity you can do.
 It can generate up to three times as many sales than display ads when done right.

 But, most people get it wrong.
 It’s not just about churning out blog posts.
 Content is everything.
 Your branding, your sales copy, your product pages, your photos, your social media.
 It’s not just blogs.

 If you want to dominate your market, your content marketing strategy will have to be tight.
-I’ll dive in into proven strategies that work.
+I’ll dive into proven strategies that work.

 1. Choose The Right E-commerce Platform

 Someone might say this is not part of content marketing.
 But your platform can limit your content marketing efforts.

 Content should generate traffic.
 However, some platforms like Wix don’t do well for SEO.
 If you’re going to be content-focused, WordPress is the best platform to use.
 BigCommerce doesn’t do bad too.